 The Zesty Playford Manifesto

-• Zesty Playford is fun — you are allowed to enjoy yourself
+- Zesty Playford is fun — you are allowed to enjoy yourself

-• Zesty Playford must be DANCED: slip circles and skip steps are correct.
+- Zesty Playford must be DANCED: slip circles and skip steps are correct.
 The only excuse for dancing like you need a hip replacement is to need a hip replacement.

-• Zesty Playford is for the young at heart and light of foot of all ages.
+- Zesty Playford is for the young at heart and light of foot of all ages.

-• At a Zesty Playford dance you dance with different people and make sure that everyone gets a chance to dance.
+- At a Zesty Playford dance you dance with different people and make sure that everyone gets a chance to dance.

-• At a Zesty Playford dance you are allowed to be enthusiastic.
+- At a Zesty Playford dance you are allowed to be enthusiastic.

-• At a Zesty Playford dance you are allowed to improvise provided you end up in the right place — Playford is not sacred.
+- At a Zesty Playford dance you are allowed to improvise provided you end up in the right place — Playford is not sacred.

-• Cecil Sharp was good, but not always right.
+- Cecil Sharp was good, but not always right.

-• Playford has some wonderful tunes and dances: make the most of them and enjoy yourself.
+- Playford has some wonderful tunes and dances: make the most of them and enjoy yourself.

-• Playford also has some boring dances — just because it was in Playford does not mean it will be included in a Zesty Playford dance.
+- Playford also has some boring dances — just because it was in Playford does not mean it will be included in a Zesty Playford dance.

-• Playford may originally have been upper class, but it was never proper: “unchaste kisses….wanton compliments…lust-provoking attire”.
+- Playford may originally have been upper class, but it was never proper: “unchaste kisses….wanton compliments…lust-provoking attire”.

-• Playford music is allowed to be loud and lively.
+- Playford music is allowed to be loud and lively.

-• Playford dancers are allowed to be loud and lively.
+- Playford dancers are allowed to be loud and lively.

-• Zesty Playford should bring a smile to your face — if you can't manage that wear a funny mask.
+- Zesty Playford should bring a smile to your face — if you can't manage that wear a funny mask.

 Kathryn and David Wright would qualify “provided you end up in the right place” with “and at the right time”, and I agree with them though that is clearly a challenge for some zesty dancers.

 Jen Morgan, organiser of the Coventry Zesty Playford series, likes my parallels between zesty Playford and zesty contra.
 She also sees parallels with ceilidh.
-One of the things she's going for with CZP is that it should be relatively accessible to non-folkies.
-So, as with a ceilidh, the idea is the caller will walk the dances twice and explain any figures that are not obvious, and they dance the dance through enough times to get comfortable with it.
+One of the things she went for with CZP is that it should be relatively accessible to non-folkies.
+So, as with a ceilidh, the idea is the caller would walk the dances twice and explain any figures that are not obvious, and they dance the dance through enough times to get comfortable with it.
 She sees it as not only more lively Playford but more accessible Playford.
 She's cautious about associating Playford with Jane Austen and Pride and Prejudice etc., since these days Austen's novels are marketed exclusively at women and she doesn't want to put off the boys!
 And she points out that the “rise” as at the end of “up a double” can be a bounce or even a jump.

 Of course zesty dancing works best with a zesty band.
 Paul Hutchinson formed the Playford Liberation Front as a band to play zesty Playford, and other bands certainly play this music in a zesty manner, but there are some who seem to think that Playford is too “serious” to be treated this way and they adopt a more reverential (which can mean boring) approach.
 Of course it depends on the dance and the music — I love some of the slow Playford-style dances and certainly don't want bands to jazz them up.